magic4dev/systemdy/README.md

 We :heart: pull requests from everyone.

-Everyone interacting in the systemdy project's codebases is expected to follow the [code of conduct](https://github.com/magic4dev/systemdy/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the systemdy's project codebase is expected to follow the [code of conduct](https://github.com/magic4dev/systemdy/blob/master/CODE_OF_CONDUCT.md).

 ### Develop a new feature